hans-elliott99/hans-elliott99.github.io/protest/readme.md

 Anti-State Protests: A Statistical Analysis
 Created entirely in R Markdown.
+View the .RMD file for code.